SebastianMacaluso/StandardHC/README.md

  Next, we study and introduce new implementations to jets physics of the following clustering algorithms:

- - Greedy Likelihood: This algorithms clusters the jet constituents by choosing the node pairing that locally maximizes the likelihood at each level (See the [`notes`](https://github.com/SebastianMacaluso/ToyJetsShower/blob/master/notes/toyshower_v4.pdf) in [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) for a description of how the likelihood of a splitting is defined).
+ - **Greedy Likelihood**: This algorithms clusters the jet constituents by choosing the node pairing that locally maximizes the likelihood at each level (See the [`notes`](https://github.com/SebastianMacaluso/ToyJetsShower/blob/master/notes/toyshower_v4.pdf) in [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) for a description of how the likelihood of a splitting is defined).

- - Beam Search Likelihood : this is a beam search implementation to maximize the likelihood of the reclustered tree.
+ - **Beam Search Likelihood** : this is a beam search implementation to maximize the likelihood of the reclustered tree.
 The beam size is an input parameter.
 (Note that the Greedy Likelihood is a particular case of the Beam Search Likelihood for beam size of one.)